Human thermoregulation

+Homeostasis is the body’s ability to maintain stable internal conditions despite changes in the environment.

-As in other mammals, human thermoregulation is an important aspect of homeostasis.
+Thermoregulation is an important aspect of homeostasis in both humans and mammals in general.
 In thermoregulation, body heat is generated mostly in the deep organs, especially the liver, brain, and heart, and in contraction of skeletal muscles.
 Humans have been able to adapt to a great diversity of climates, including hot humid and hot arid.
 High temperatures pose serious stress for the human body, placing it in great danger of injury or even death.
 For humans, adaptation to varying climatic conditions includes both physiological mechanisms resulting from evolution and behavioural mechanisms resulting from conscious cultural adaptations.

 There are four avenues of heat loss: convection, conduction, radiation, and evaporation.
 If skin temperature is greater than that of the surroundings, the body can lose heat by radiation and conduction.
 But, if the temperature of the surroundings is greater than that of the skin, the body actually gains heat by radiation and conduction.
 In such conditions, the most efficient means by which the body can rid itself of heat is by evaporation.
 So, when the surrounding temperature is higher than the skin temperature, anything that prevents adequate evaporation will cause the internal body temperature to rise.
 During sports activities, evaporation becomes the main avenue of heat loss.
 Humidity affects thermoregulation by limiting sweat evaporation and thus heat loss.

 Humans cannot survive prolonged exposure to a wet-bulb temperature above 35 C. Such a temperature used to be thought not to occur on Earth's surface but has been recorded in some parts of the Indus Valley and Persian Gulf.
 Occurrence of conditions too hot and humid for human life is expected to increase in the future due to global warming.